Kanaricc/iron_tank/README.md

 This mode is used when

 * The next input comes from previous output.
-* You want to use the most powerful strategy to make things difficult for the user based on its output.(Oh, you are so bad~)
+* You want to choose the most powerful strategy to make things difficult for the user based on its output.
 * (You'll find a way to use it.)

 Command pattern: